 (Akismet)

 WooCommerce is indisputably the most popular ecommerce plugin used by the leading ecommerce development specialists.
 The current market share of WooCommerce is 30% of the top 1 million websites running online stores.
-The number of WordPress sites with WooCommerce goes over 5 million and notes 43 million all-time downloads.
+The number of WordPress sites with WooCommerce goes over 5 million and notes over 82 million all-time downloads.

 (WPbeginner, Built With)

-Squarespace follows with 21.15% and next comes Shopify with 12.69%.
-WordPress statistics from BuiltWith reveal that WooCommerce powers 264,765 of the top 1 million sites online.
+It is slightly surpassed by Squarespace with 23.47% and followed by 100sklepow with 15.12%.
+WordPress statistics from BuiltWith estimate that WooCommerce powers over 60,000 of the top 1 million sites online.

 (Datanyze, BuiltWith)

-In addition to the 1,120 themes for WordPress available on WordPress.org, there are around 1,200 themes on ThemeForest.
-This totals to over 2,300 themes from these two resources, excluding independent theme companies and theme marketplaces.
+In addition to the more than 1,100 themes for WordPress available on WordPress.org, there are over 1,300 themes on ThemeForest.
+This totals to over 2,400 themes from these two resources, excluding independent theme companies and theme marketplaces.

 (Theme Forest, WordPress)

 WordPress trends show continuous growth of WooCommerce plugin adoption.
-Just over a year ago, 5.7% of all sites were using the plugin and in 2019, this number was about 4.7%.
+Just a year ago, a little over 6% of all sites were using the plugin and in 2019, this number was about 4.7%.

 (w3techs)

 No ecommerce plugin can compete with WooCommerce.
-The most popular plugin for online shops is installed on a whopping 93.7% of WordPress sites.
-For comparison, Ecwid, the second-most-popular WP ecommerce plugin powers only 122,062 sites.
+The most popular plugin for online shops is installed on more than 2.9 million WordPress sites.
+For comparison, Ecwid, the second-most-popular WP ecommerce plugin powers only a little over 120,000 sites.

 (Barn2)